Nucc/lucie/README.md

 Controller implements the business logic, using models and templates for data source and representation.
 Model uses database to store and fetch data.

+### Installation

+Lucie provides gem <code>lucie-bin</code> to initialize an application.
+First you will need to install this on your system.

+    gem install lucie-bin

+You can create a new project with command <code>lucie</code> now.

+    lucie new my_application

+You can try out your new application with running its executable file:

+    ./my_application/bin/my_application --help

 ### Directory structure

 <table>